eokinyo/Team_21/README.md

 In this section, list and describe the features or functionality that you are working on.
 You can use checkboxes to track the progress of each feature.

-- [ ] Feature 1 (Full Name): Title of the feature.
+- [ ] Feature 1 (Nart): Contact form.
-- [ ] Feature 2 (Full Name): Title of the feature.
+- [ ] Feature 2 (Elly): Signup form.
-- [ ] Feature 3 (Full Name): Title of the feature.
+- [ ] Feature 3 (Adam): Script to collect visitor information.
+- [ ] Feature 4 (Dammak): Project rating.

 > Add features as required.

 ### Feature 1

-Include more detailed information about Feature 1 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+Conctact me form to get people reach out and send messages. (shell.hamk.fi) .

 ### Feature 2

-Include more detailed information about Feature 2 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+Storing the accounts - name, hashed password, priviledge: user/admin (shell.hamk.fi) .

 ### Feature 3

-Include more detailed information about Feature 3 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+Collecting country location, cookies etc, time of visiting the page - time, date, year…(shell.hamk.fi) .

 ---